brownLlama/brown-llama-nvim/README.md

 - **Vim-Visual-Multi** (Selecting Multi lines)
 - **whichkeys** (Shows the description of combination keys)
 - **z-copilot & -cmp** (Makes Copilot experience smooth.
 Currently disabled)

+TODO

+- install vim-surround (to surround the selected text with the parathesis or brackets)